 We sponsor a defined contribution plan (the "Savings Plan") for the benefit of substantially all of our U.S. employees who meet certain eligibility requirements, primarily age and length of service.
 The Savings Plan allows employees to invest up to 60%, for a maximum of \$18 thousand a year for 2015, of their eligible gross cash compensation invested on a pre-tax basis.
 Our optional contributions to the Savings Plan are generally in amounts based upon a certain percentage of the employees' contributions.
-Our contributions to the Savings Plan during the 52 weeks ended January 30, 2016, the 52 weeks ended February 1, 2014, were \$6.3 million, \$5.2 million and \$4.8 million, respectively.
+Our contributions to the Savings Plan during the 52 weeks ended January 30, 2016, the 52 weeks ended January 31, 2015 and the 52 weeks ended February 1, 2014, were \$6.3 million, \$5.2 million and \$4.8 million, respectively.